Orthogonal group

-In mathematics, the orthogonal group in dimension n, denoted O(n), is the group of distance-preserving transformations of a Euclidean space of dimension n that preserve a fixed point, where the group operation is given by composing transformations.
+In mathematics, the orthogonal group in dimension n, denoted O(n), is the group of distance-preserving transformations of a Euclidean space of dimension n that preserve a fixed point (the origin), where the group operation is given by composing transformations.
 The orthogonal group is sometimes called the general orthogonal group, by analogy with the general linear group.
 Equivalently, it is the group of n × n orthogonal matrices, where the group operation is given by matrix multiplication (an orthogonal matrix is a real matrix whose inverse equals its transpose).
 The orthogonal group is an algebraic group and a Lie group.
 It is compact.

 The orthogonal group in dimension n has two connected components.
 The one that contains the identity element is a normal subgroup, called the special orthogonal group, and denoted SO(n).
 It consists of all orthogonal matrices of determinant 1.
-This group is also called the rotation group, generalizing the fact that in dimensions 2 and 3, its elements are the usual rotations around a point (in dimension 2) or a line (in dimension 3).
+This group is also called the rotation group, since its elements are the rotations around the origin.
 In low dimension, these groups have been widely studied, see SO(2), SO(3) and SO(4).
 The other component consists of all orthogonal matrices of determinant −1.
 This component does not form a group, as the product of any two of its elements is of determinant 1, and therefore not an element of the component.